L'Etoile (retailer)

 L'Etoile is a Russian retail chain of cosmetics and perfumery stores, founded in 1997.

-For 2024 the chain has more than 1000 stores in 250 cities of Russia, as well as outlets in the CIS countries, Qatar and the UAE.
+For 2024, the chain has more than 1,000 stores in 250 cities across Russia, as well as outlets in the CIS countries, Qatar and the UAE.

 History

 L'Etoile Company was founded in 1997.
 The first store was opened in Moscow.

-In 2001 a system of cumulative discount cards was introduced in L'Etoile stores, giving discounts of 5-25%.
+In 2001, a system of cumulative discount cards was introduced in L'Etoile stores, giving discounts of 5-25%.

-In 2008 the chain had more than 115 stores in Moscow, and the number of stores in Russia exceeded 500, covering more than 120 cities.
+In 2008, the chain had more than 115 stores in Moscow and more than 500 across Russia, covering more than 120 cities.

-In 2011 L'Etoile became the leader in the cosmetics and perfumery segment at the meeting of the owners of the Russian retail trade INFOLine&Retailer Russia TOP-100 DAY.
+In 2011, L'Etoile became the leader in the cosmetics and perfumery segment at the INFOLine&Retailer Russia TOP-100 DAY meeting for owners of the Russian retail trade.
 L'Etoile received a special award for "The most comprehensive implementation of Microsoft Dynamics solutions".